 Pier 69 - Energy Star Recognized

-Pier 69 (the Port's headquarters building) and all of the port’s properties are great examples of the port’s commitment to revitalizing Seattle’s working waterfront and leading the way in environmental stewardship.
+Pier 69 (the Port's headquarters building) and all Port properties are great examples of the Port’s commitment to revitalizing Seattle’s working waterfront and leading the way in environmental stewardship.
 Facilities Management initiated an energy conservation program in late 2000.
-While the focus has been primarily on optimization of existing systems rather than capital improvements, the results of the program have been dramatic:
+While the focus has been primarily on the optimization of existing systems rather than capital improvements, the results of the program have been dramatic.

-- Electrical usage has been reduced by 50% in 2010 from the original usage level — over 2.38 million KW hours savings annually.
-At current electricity rates this equals $160,000 in annual savings.
+- Electrical usage has been reduced by 50 percent in 2010 from the original usage level — over 2.38 million KW hours savings annually.
+At current electricity rates, this provides $160,000 in annual savings.

-- A coal fired power plant would need to burn 968 tons of coal to produce 2.38 million KW hours of electricity, and it would create 2,971 tons of carbon dioxide.
+- A coal-fired power plant would need to burn 968 tons of coal to produce 2.38 million KW hours of electricity and would create 2,971 tons of carbon dioxide.

-- Equipment wear and tear has been significantly reduced, and indoor air quality complaints have been reduced by 80%.
-This project received Energystar recognition for efficiency.
+- Equipment wear and tear has been significantly reduced, and indoor air quality complaints have been reduced by 80 percent.
+This project received ENERGY STAR recognition for efficiency.

 - High-mast lamps are expected to conserve about 1,200,000 kWh per year.

-- Longer lifespan and energy efficiency - saves up to $140,000 in yearly operational and maintenance costs.
+- Longer lifespan and energy efficiency result in savings up to $140,000 in yearly operational and maintenance costs.

 LEED-Built Rental Car Facility

-- Interior construction uses low volatile organic compound paints, sealants, adhesives, and carpeting.
+- Interior construction used low volatile organic compound paints, sealants, adhesives, and carpeting.

-- During construction 96% of excess building material (concrete, wood, drywall, masonry, steel, cardboard and office debris) is being recycled.
+- During construction, 96 percent of excess building material (concrete, wood, drywall, masonry, steel, cardboard and office debris) was recycled.